Family Health|Health Tools|Infants and Toddlers|Kids and Teens|Seniors|Your Health Resources

 Immunization Schedules

-Last Updated May 2025 | This article was created by familydoctor.org editorial staff and reviewed by Deepak S. Patel, MD, FAAFP, FACSM
+Last Updated September 2025 | This article was created by familydoctor.org editorial staff and reviewed by Deepak S. Patel, MD, FAAFP, FACSM

 Staying up to date with vaccines is one of the best ways to protect your health and prevent serious disease.
-These immunization schedules show when children, teens, and adults should receive recommended vaccines.
-Following the right schedule ensures you or your child gets the best protection at the right time—whether it’s a routine childhood shot, a booster, or a vaccine needed later in life.
+These immunization schedules show when children, teens and adults should receive recommended vaccines.
+Following the right schedule ensures you or your child gets the best protection at the right time—whether it’s a routine childhood shot, a booster or a vaccine needed later in life.

 Vaccine Schedule for Adults (By Age)